Agile MVP Development: A Step-by-Step Guide to Iterative Development

 Identify the Problem

-The first and arguably most crucial step in Agile MVP development is identifying the problem your product aims to solve and determining how to personalize an MVP from scratch.
+The first and arguably most crucial step in Agile development MVP is identifying the problem your product aims to solve and determining how to build an MVP from scratch.
 This requires a deep understanding of the market and user needs.
 Start by asking fundamental questions:

 • What problem are we trying to solve?